barsdeveloper/tank/docs/2-getting-started.md

 # Getting Started
 ###### *Field Manual Section 2* - Deployment Orders

 What follows is just a visit to the shooting range, not the full campaign.
 This minimal example shows Tank in action: connecting, defining a unit, and executing basic maneuvers.
 Just enough to get mud on your boots and feel the recoil.
-For full tactical exercises including transactions, complex queries, and multi-driver deployments, proceed to the [Field Manual Section 3 - Units Schematics](3-entity-definition.md).
+For full tactical exercises including transactions, complex queries, and multi-driver deployments, proceed to the [Field Manual Section 4 - Unit Schematics](4-entity-definition.md).
 1) Arm your cargo
 ```sh
 cargo add tank